fish-shell/fish-shell/doc_src/language.rst

    Example values are ``en_US.UTF-8`` for the American English or ``de_AT.UTF-8`` for Austrian German.
    Your operating system might have a ``locale`` command that you can call as ``locale -a`` to see a list of defined locales.

+.. envvar:: LANGUAGE

+   This is treated like :envvar:`LC_MESSAGES` except that it can hold multiple values, which allows to specify a priority list of languages for translation.
+   It's a :ref:`PATH variable <variables-path>`, like in `GNU gettext <https://www.gnu.org/software/gettext/manual/html_node/The-LANGUAGE-variable.html>`__.
+   See also :doc:`builtin _ (underscore) <cmds/_>`.

 .. envvar:: LC_ALL

    Overrides the :envvar:`LANG` and all other ``LC_*`` variables.